opencomputeproject/CADCloud/README.md

 The Docker container requires at least 2 CPUs, 4 GB, 4 GB of RAM / Storage.
 This is due to the fact that it is runs FreeCAD and minio locally.

-Please edit the `start_container` file and add the following data to your relevant server
+Please edit the `start_container` file and add the following data to your relevant server ( the SMTP_SERVER must include the port name -> <myserver:25 or myserver:587> as an example )

 ```bash
 export SMTP_SERVER=